-The Friends of the Museum was formed to raise money and give practical help where needed.
-Half of the money from subscriptions is given to the Museum Trust for general running costs, and with the other half and all other money raised, special projects are financed.
+The Friends of the Museum was formed to raise money and give practical help where needed. £4,000 of the money from subscriptions is given annually to the Museum Trust for general running costs, and with other money raised, special projects are financed.

 Some of the projects we have financed include: